 [This article has been updated to reflect the 2019 race]

-On November 2nd, 2014 the annual New York City marathon will be held, newly christened the TCS Marathon after Tata Consulting Services, a sponsor for the next eight years (following the ING Sponsorship).
+On November 5th, 2017 the annual New York City marathon will be held, newly christened the TCS Marathon after Tata Consulting Services, a sponsor for the next eight years (following the ING Sponsorship).
 The 26.2-mile tour through the five boroughs has been held on the first Sunday in November since 1970.
-Last year’s event had stricter security measures taken after the events of the Boston Marathon in April 2013, and even more so after the terror attack in Downtown Manhattan this past Tuesday, but runners from around the world successfully completed the race as it went on without a hitch.
+Stricter security measures have been taken after the events of the Boston Marathon in April 2013, and even more so after the terror attack in Downtown Manhattan this past Tuesday, but runners from around the world have still come to complete this iconic race.
 We were curious to find out who decided the course of the race and did some digging to find these cool facts about the history of the NYC Marathon.

 For the first official NYC Marathon took place in 1970, only about a hundred spectators watched the race, which consisted of a repeated loop around Central Park.
 But before that, the first marathon in the New York metropolitan area took place in Yonkers in 1907.
 The 1908 Olympics sparked a flurry of marathon interest and according to NYC Parks, “In 1908, the New York Evening Journal sponsored what appears to have been the first marathon run on New York City streets” on December 26th.
 The race began in Rye in Westchester into Pelham Bay Park, crossing the Hutchinson, down Fordham Road to Jerome Avenue, over the Harlem River using the Macomb’s Dam Bridge, down Adam Clayton Powell Boulevard to 110th Street around Central Park down Central Park West to Columbus Circle.